-- To what extent are the CSR policies of major banks and pension funds, and specialised sustainable banks, useful to other financial institutions, to create a level playing field at national level to deal with CSR risks? - How can banks and pension funds make better extent to which these policies are included; use of the upside potential of CSR risks and which role can the government play to facilitate this? • Banks and pension funds could take steps to Banks and pension funds can definitely leverage quantify - in financial terms - CSR risks in their their influence by tapping into additional financing financing and investment activities.
-Currently, CSR requirements and investment options among clients risks are mostly defined in qualitative terms. linked to the shift to a more sustainable economy.
+- To what extent are the CSR policies of major banks and pension funds, and specialised sustainable banks, useful to other financial institutions, to create a level playing field at national level to deal with CSR risks? - How can banks and pension funds make better use of the upside potential of CSR risks and which role can the government play to facilitate this?
+Banks and pension funds can definitely leverage their influence by tapping into additional financing requirements and investment options among clients linked to the shift to a more sustainable economy.
 Governments could develop and establish the necessary frameworks for this purpose; - In order to develop an efficient long-term policy for more complex CSR risks (linked to, among other things, climate change, raw materials shortage and biodiversity) the 'know-yourvalue-chain' approach is a must in addition to the current 'know-your-client' approach;